 Project Scorpio should mean closer ties between Xbox and Windows 10

-Windows 10 and Xbox will get even closer with the launch of Scorpio.
-Microsoft began to bridge the divide between the Xbox One and PC at the start of this generation and completed the convergence in 2016 by allowing developers to target Xbox One with their apps and games as part of the Universal Windows Platform.
-The Xbox app for Windows 10 already gives us the majority of the social features available on the console, with Beam.pro streaming, deeper customization in the form of new avatars, and much more on the horizon for Windows 10, Xbox One, and Project Scorpio.
+Windows 10 and Xbox will get even closer following the launch of Scorpio.
+Microsoft began to bridge the divide between the Xbox One and PC at the start of this generation and completed the convergence in 2016 by allowing developers to target Xbox One with their apps and games as part of UWP.
+The Xbox app for Windows 10 already gives us the majority of the social features available on the console, with Beam.pro streaming, deeper customization in the form of new avatars, custom gamer pics, and much more on the horizon for Windows 10, Xbox One, and Project Scorpio.

-If Microsoft achieves its goals with Project Helix, Xbox-integrated games should be hitting the Windows 10 Store in greater numbers.
-As far as third-party developers are concerned, only a few indie outlets have really taken advantage of the integration between Windows 10 and Xbox One, allowing owners of Everspace and Astroneer to roam between devices.
+If Microsoft achieves its goals to make Project Scorpio a one-stop-dev-shop, Xbox-integrated games should be hitting the Windows 10 Store in greater numbers.
+As far as third-party developers are concerned, only a few indie outlets have taken advantage of the integration between Windows 10 and Xbox One, allowing owners of Everspace and Astroneer to roam between devices.

-As UWP becomes the central mechanism for developing games that scale between Xbox One and Project Scorpio, Microsoft hopes developers will also see this as an opportunity to target the Windows 10 Store, as it will be a comparatively trivial task to bring a 4K Project Scorpio title to the Windows 10 Store for PC.
+As UWP becomes the preferred mechanism for developing games that scale between Xbox One and Project Scorpio, Microsoft hopes developers will also see this as an opportunity to target the Windows 10 Store, as it will be a comparatively small task to bring a 4K Project Scorpio title to the Windows 10 Store for PC.

-Microsoft has described Scorpio a number of times as a "premium product," leading some to speculate that the console will have high-end PC-like pricing, but Xbox head Phil Spencer slapped down some of the more insane estimates.
+Microsoft has described Scorpio a number of times as a "premium product," leading some to speculate that the console will have high-end PC-like pricing, but Spencer slapped down some of the more insane estimates.

-Outspoken Wedbush analyst Michael Pachter places Scorpio's price at $399, putting it in-line with a Kinect-less launch Xbox One.
+Wedbush Analyst Michael Pachter places Scorpio's price at $399, putting it in-line with a Kinect-less Xbox One.
 Pachter cites the PS4 Pro as the main driving force behind this price estimate, as Sony's console will likely get further price cuts to compete with Scorpio when it launches in 2017.

 As noted, Microsoft has punched at the heart of the gadgetry landscape in recent years, taking the industrial design spotlight from the likes of Apple and others.
 Project Scorpio will likely be an excellent piece of hardware, but it only matters if the games follow suit.

-Microsoft will have to ensure Scorpio has a wide range of 4K games available, both first and third-party, if they want to justify the upgrade to consumers.
-It also wouldn't hurt to announce Scorpio alongside some projects slated for 2018 and beyond, and show how the games will differ between Xbox One and Scorpio (and the competition).
-We're moving away from a console war and into an ecosystem war, and 6TF of computational power is only as good as the games that run on it.
+Microsoft will have to ensure Scorpio has a wide range of 4K games available, both first and third-party, if it wants to justify the upgrade to consumers.
+It also wouldn't hurt to announce Scorpio alongside some projects slated for 2018 and beyond, and also show how the games will differ between Xbox One and Scorpio (and the competition).
+We're moving away from a console war and into an ecosystem war, and six teraflops of computational power is only as good as the games that run on it.

 Under Phil Spencer, Xbox has shown itself to be very pro-consumer, offering thousands of dollars in free games on Games with Gold and with its prioritizing of new features based on user feedback, such as the landmark backward compatibility emulator.
-Project Scorpio is likely to continue the trend, and the hype train will begin kicking into high gear as we head through 2017.
+Project Scorpio is likely to continue the trend, and the hype train will begin kicking into high gear as we head further towards June's E3 2017.